Why this exists

 How it works

-The flow is simple — that’s the point.
+The flow is simple.
+That is the point.

 - Add a feedback loop.
 A one-tap reply (“less spicy”, “rest day”) would let the brief learn without me opening the code